zukunft/zukunft.com/docs/code_test_coverage.md

     \-- ip_check - 0 unit test calls
     \-- is_admin - 0 unit test calls shared by 2 classes
     \-- is_admin_local - 0 unit test calls
-    \-- is_blocked - 3 unit test calls shared by 2 classes
     \-- is_developer - 2 unit test calls shared by 2 classes
     \-- is_excluded - 1 unit test calls shared by 7 classes
     \-- is_normal - 0 unit test calls